oeg-upm/TINTOlib-Documentation/docs/source/combination.rst

      -  'supervised'
      - ['supervised', 'unsupervised', 'regression']
    * - :py:data:`zoom`
-     - Scaling factor for the output images.
+     - Multiplication factor that determines the size of the saved image relative to the original size.
+Values greater than 1 will increase the size of the saved image proportionally.
      - 1
      - int
    * - :py:data:`verbose`